Pretzel Bites Recipe

 • You can also make the dough ahead of time and freeze it.
 Just thaw the frozen dough before using it.

-• If you want the tops to brown, turn the oven to broil for the last minute.
+• When I want the tops a little darker, I switch the oven to broil for the last minute.

 • Instead of parchment paper or a silicone mat, you can spray your baking sheet with nonstick cooking spray.